-This research explores the situatedness of the often-mundane, everyday activities that go into living a philanthropic life.
+This research explores the often-mundane, everyday activities that go into living a philanthropic life.
 Our research—carried out in collaboration with the employees, donors, and volunteers of several nonprofit community partners—has identified unique synergies between a small but influential strand of philanthropic studies literature about informal philanthropy or ‘caritas’ and social theories of the everyday.
-Taken together, a breadth of empirical data, translational design workshop outcomes, and theoretical analysis informs collaborative and ubiquitous computing research about designing for everyday philanthropy.
+Taken together, our empirical data, design workshop outcomes, and theoretical analysis informs collaborative and ubiquitous computing research about designing for everyday philanthropy.

 Selected Relevant Publications: